PraiseXI/AntiSpamPRLabeler/README.md

         label-message: 'Custom message for labeled PRs.'
         # Optional, your custom message here
 ```

+> See an example of how it works in my test [repo](https://github.com/PraiseXI/spam-test-repo/pulls)

 ## Contributing
 Contributions to the PR Labeler and Commenter Action are welcome!
 Please submit pull requests or open issues with your suggestions.